"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

 \subsection{Silent}

 Most vendors fall into the silent profile (\textit{n} = 115).
 These vendors have not updated policies to address AI vulnerabilities.
 This also includes silent vendors whose hosted platforms or their own programs allow AI-related reports.
+The well-known vendors in this category include Cursor, Huawei, Intel, Zoom, and Samsung.
 Researchers may still report AI issues but without guidance or assurance.